scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

                   - \mathbf{s}_\theta\big\|^2
 $$

-Equipped with this instantaneous maximum-likelihood objective, we can now address the fourth and final question from the introduction:
+Equipped with this instantaneous maximum-likelihood objective, we can now address the fourth and final question from the abstract:

 <blockquote class="guiding-question">How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?</blockquote>